-The computer has two Universal Serial Bus (USB) connectors, which configure automatically when you use any USB device.
+The computer has four Universal Serial Bus (USB) connectors, which configure automatically when you use any USB device.
+Two USB connectors are on the front of the computer.
 USB is a serial interface standard for telephony and multimedia devices.
 It uses Plug and Play technology to determine the type of device attached to the connector.

-- 1. If you attach a standard (non-USB) keyboard to the keyboard connector, the USB connectors and devices will be disabled during the power-on self-test. - 2.
+If you attach a standard (non-USB) keyboard to the keyboard connector, the USB connectors and devices will be disabled during the power-on self-test.

 If you install a USB keyboard that has a mouse connector, the USB keyboard emulates a mouse, and you will not be able to disable the mouse settings in the BIOS Setup Utility program.